 3) Staff—exceptionally professional and long-serving, skilled at tech support, grant writing, and programming.
 They get NO health insurance or retirement benefits.
 Two sites (with considerable outreach) are staffed by less than 3 f.t.e.
 Our libraries are already very dependent on volunteer aid for numerous library and building tasks, but sophisticated system requires continual professional oversight.
 Staff also handles all meeting room administration at both libraries.
 This includes several regular groups at Quechee Library and the rentals that fund an important part of building expense at Wilder.

-4) No additional municipal support at taxpayers’ cost.
-Operating expenses include plowing, sanding, tech maintenance, all building expenses, that are found in different budget line items for a municipal library.
+4) Incorporated libraries do not have additional municipal support at taxpayers’ cost.
+Operating expenses include plowing, sanding, tech maintenance, and building expenses, that are mainly located in different budget line items for a municipal library.